Proper pushforwards on analytic adic spaces: The trace map

-\begin{proof} By induction we may assume that $e=d-1$, and by compatibility of the trace map with composition we may assume that $d=1$.
-In this case, the given change of co-ordinate extends to a change of co-ordinate on $\A^{1,\an}_Y$, and the claim follows from Lemma \ref{lemma: change1} above. \end{proof}
+\begin{proof} We may assume by localising that $Y=\spa{R,R^+}$ is affinoid, by induction that $e=d-1$, and by compatibility of the trace map with composition that $d=1$.
+In this case, the claim follows from the usual explicit calculation, which is an easy generalisation of a very special case of \cite[Proposition 2.1.3]{Bey97}. \end{proof}

-\begin{remark} The definition of $\mathrm{Tr}_{z_1,\ldots,z_d}$ for a relative polydisc may seem overly complicated, and it is certainly natural to ask whether or not there is a more `direct' construction.
-The problem lies in giving an explicit description of $H^1_c(X/Y,\omega^1_{X/Y})$ when $Y=\spa{R,R^+}$ is a Tate affinoid and $X=\D_Y(0;1)$.
-When $Y=\spa{k,k^+}$ is an affinoid field of height one, this can be done - concretely, we have

-where $\xi\in X$ is the Gauss point and $z$ is a co-ordiante on $X$.
-However, it is not clear to how to `relativise' this description to work for a more general base. \end{remark}